ranocha/2025_active_flux_sbp/README.md

 ## Abstract

 The Active Flux method is a numerical method for conservation laws using a combination of cell averages and point values, based on ideas from finite volumes and finite differences.
-This seemingly unusual mix has been shown to work well in many situations.
-We expand the theoretical justifications of the Active Flux method by analyzing it from the point of view of summation-by-parts (SBP) operators, which have been used routinely to analyze finite difference, finite-volume and discontinuous Galerkin schemes.
-We demonstrate that the Active Flux method can be formulated using degenerate SBP operators, yielding a first and novel approach to show energy stability of the Active Flux method.
+This unusual mix has been shown to work well in many situations.
+We expand the theoretical justifications of the Active Flux method by analyzing it from the point of view of summation-by-parts (SBP) operators, which are routinely used to analyze finite difference, finite volume, and finite element schemes.
+We show that the Active Flux method can be formulated using degenerate SBP operators, yielding a first and novel approach for showing the energy stability of the Active Flux method.

 ## Numerical experiments